Scuba diving with loggerhead turtles in Isla Mujeres

 The Loggerhead is omnivorous.
 Although primarily a carnivore, its diet consists of a variety greater than any other sea turtle.

-They feed principally on bottom-dwelling invertebrates such as gastropods, bivalves, and decapods. but the list does not stop there.
+They feed principally on bottom-dwelling invertebrates such as gastropods, bivalves, and decapods, but the list does not stop there.
 Their diet also includes sponges, corals, sea pens, polychaete worms, sea anemones, cephalopods, barnacles, brachiopods, isopods, Portuguese men o' war (brave turtles), insects, bryozoans, sea urchins, sand dollars, sea cucumbers, starfish, fish (eggs, juveniles, and adults), hatchling turtles (including members of its own species), algae, and vascular plants.
-During migration through the open sea, loggerheads eat jellyfish, floating mollusks, floating egg clusters, squid, and flying fish.
+During migration through the open sea, loggerheads eat jellyfish, floating molluscs, floating egg clusters, squid, and flying fish.
 (3)

-Because their diet consists of jellyfish and benthic feeding, it is easy for plastic bags and plastic by-products to be mistakenly ingested.
+Because their diet consists of jellyfish and benthic feeding, it is easy for plastic bags and plastic byproducts to be mistakenly ingested.

-Since the 1940s plastic has been mass-produced and the impact of this has been devastating to sea turtles.
-Up to 52% of the turtles in the world have eaten plastic and all of them are at risk.
+Since the 1940s, plastic has been mass-produced, and the impact of this has been devastating to sea turtles.
+Up to 52% of the turtles in the world have eaten plastic, and all of them are at risk.

 How do they eat?

-The Loggerheads have huge heads and powerful, massive jaws (hence their name) that are well adapted to crush their hard-shelled prey.
+The Loggerheads have huge heads and powerful, massive jaws (hence their name) that are well-adapted to crush their hard-shelled prey.

 On the anterior margin of their front limbs (forelimbs), they have projecting scale points that they use as "pseudo claws" that help to tear large chunks of food in their mouths.
 Food is filtered out in the fore region of their esophagus by inward-pointing, mucus-covered papillae that filter out fish hooks and foreign bodies.
 Further down, the esophagus lacks the papillae but has many mucosal folds.